OutSystems/docs-odc/src/eap/architecture/intro.md

 #### Platform cluster { #platform-cluster }

-To run on a Kubernetes cluster, each Platform service into packaged into a **container**.
+To run on a Kubernetes cluster, each Platform service is packaged into a **container**.
 A container is a lightweight, standalone, executable software package.
 It includes everything the app needs to run: code, runtime, system tools, system libraries, and settings.

 ##### Auto scaling